directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson10.md

 {{<card header="**Script**">}}
 The photo features a large banana leaf serving as a plate, with grilled fish in the center, butter fried shrimp to the right and salad to the left.<br/>
 The salad consists of a single leaf of lettuce, half a slice of pineapple in a semi-circle shape, and a slice of tomato, all of which are arranged to exhibit their vibrant colors.<br/>
-The shrimp is presented with its back split open into a ring shape.<br/>
+The two shrimp are presented with their backs split open into ring shapes.<br/>
 The grilled herring is deboned, and its flesh looks plump and tasty.<br/>
 Additionally, lime slices are cut and ready to be squeezed over the seafood . <br/>
 All the ingredients are expertly prepared for easy consumption, making it a meticulously crafted plate.<br/>